According to Cycling UK, around 300,000 bikes are stolen in England and Wales every year. Bike theft is big business.

 Providing bike theft is covered in your insurance, having these details on file will be useful if you ever need to make a claim.

-The best locks to use for your bike
+Get the best bike lock for your bike

 Anyone can take a bike that's been left unattended.
-But if it's locked, only lock-breakers with the relevant tools can attempt to steal it.
+But if it's locked, it'll be harder to steal.
+Only thieves with the right tools will be able to take it.

-That said, there is little that can put off the more accomplished bike thief.
+That said, there's little that can put off the more accomplished bike thief.
 They can spot a weak lock a mile away and have ways to break the sturdier ones.
-With the right set of tools, it wouldn't take take them long to break a lock.
+With the right set of tools, a thief could break a lock in seconds.

 With this in mind, it's worth a little extra research when it comes to selecting the best lock for your bike.